arsham-khoee/synapticflow/docs/ELIF.md

 <br>

 ## How does it work?
-In the exponential integrate-and-fire model, the differential equation for the *membrane potential* and a *reset condition* is given by:
+The Exponential Leaky Integrate-and-Fire (ELIF) neuron model is a modified version of the LIF model that includes a subthreshold depolarizing current.
+ELIF neurons have a resting potential and a threshold potential like LIF neurons, but the membrane potential dynamics are slightly different.
+The membrane potential of an ELIF neuron is given by:

 $$
 \begin{align*}